-Keep in mind this isn’t going to provide the same results as comparing two identical guitars as per the video below, as for one, the nut material is no longer contributing to the tone of the guitar.
-But aside from having two identical guitars, with the only difference being scale length it can give a rough indication of both playability and tone.
+Keep in mind this isn’t going to provide the same results as comparing two identical guitars.
+But aside from having two identical guitars, with the only difference being scale length, it can give a rough indication of both playability and tone.

 Do short scale guitars have better intonation?

-Considering the affect string tension can have on how much a guitar string stretches when fretted it’s fair to assume the shorter scale length, and subsequent lower tension associated with it would have some affect on intonation.
-Theoretically, shorter scale guitars (all things being equal) should have slightly less issues with intonation.
+Considering the effect string tension can have on how much a guitar string stretches when fretted it’s fair to assume the shorter scale length, and subsequent lower tension associated with it would have some effect on intonation.
+Theoretically, shorter scale guitars (all things being equal) should have slightly fewer issues with intonation.

-This is much the same when comparing string gauges, all things being equal the lighter gauge string will be subject to less intonation problems.
-In reality however, the differences are not sufficient to be noticeable for most of us.
+This is much the same when comparing string gauges, all things being equal the lighter gauge string will be subject to fewer intonation problems.
+In reality, however, the differences are not sufficient to be noticeable for most of us.

-Do short scale guitars cause issues in open tunings?
+Do short scale guitars cause Problems in open tunings?

 Open tunings are another aspect to consider when it comes to short scale acoustic guitars.
 After all, when tuning to an open G for instance, we are loosening and therefore reducing the tension on the low E and A string, the two heaviest gauge strings on the guitar (the high E is also loosened).

 While largely based on my own anecdotal evidence, the change in tension is not sufficient to cause problems.
 This may be more of an issue if using particularly light strings but otherwise I wouldn’t be overly concerned about playing in open tunings on a short scale guitar.